Jeremias-Brand/Jeremias-Brand.github.io/index.md

 ---

 <div class="hero-content">
 <p>Welcome to the Brand Group.
-We use flatworms as model systems to understand how sexual reproduction shapes biodiversity.</p>
+We use flatworms as model system to understand how sexual reproduction shapes biodiversity.</p>
 <p>We are currently recuiting!
 Please get in touch if you are interested in a PhD or MSc project.
 I am also happy to support any grant applications for Postdocs to join the team.</p>
 <h2>Why do some lineages diversify while others do not?</h2>
 </div>